gatk-workflows/gatk4-cnn-variant-filter/README.md

 # gatk4-cnn-variant-filter

 ### Purpose :
-This repo provides workflows that takes advangate of GATKs CNN tool which a deep learning approach to filter variants based on Convolutional Neural Networks.
+This repo provides workflows that takes advangate of GATKs CNN tool which is a deep learning approach to filter variants based on Convolutional Neural Networks.

 Please read the following discussion to learn more about the CNN tool: [Deep Learning in GATK4](https://gatkforums.broadinstitute.org/gatk/discussion/10996/deep-learning-in-gatk4).